-The lake is home to a variety of wildlife, which includes birds, fish and reptiles.
+The lake is home to a variety of wildlife, including birds, fish and reptiles.

 Show All Answers

-The lake is primarily filled using non-potable well water, irrigation, and rain run off.
+The lake is primarily filled using non-potable well water and rain run off.
+Water from the lake is used to irrigate Elk Grove Park.

 A valid California fishing license is required for those 16 and older.

-The California Department of Fish and Wildlife (CDFW) stocks the lake with catchable size trout between November and February, and catchable size catfish between June and September.
+The California Department of Fish and Wildlife (CDFW) stocks the lake with catchable size trout in March and April, and catchable size catfish between June and September.
 The District does not stock the lake.

 The biggest challenges the ducks and geese face at Elk Grove Park Lake are injuries/death caused from fishing litter and impacts of improper diet and over feeding.
 Fishing line, hooks and lures can cause grave injury to wildlife – from embedded hooks, loss of limb from being entwined in fishing line and even death.
 Improper diet can cause nutritional problems and unnatural over feeding can cause unsustainable populations of wildlife.